-&lt;sup>9Appendix Table A-3 provides an annual breakdown of the number of card issuances.
-In addition, officials at IME were kind enough to provide annual summary statistics on the share of card issuances reflecting new cards vs. renewals.
-In every year, fewer than 3 percent are renewals.
+9 Table S3 (Online Resource 1) provides an annual breakdown of the number of card issuances.
+In addition, officials at IME were kind enough to provide annual summary statistics on the share of card issuances reflecting new cards versus renewals.
+In every year, less than 3 % are renewals.

-&lt;sup>10The survey covered consulates in Los Angeles, New York, Chicago, Atlanta, Dallas, Raleigh, and Fresno.
+10 The survey covered consulates in Los Angeles, New York, Chicago, Atlanta, Dallas, Raleigh, and Fresno.